 A cat backpack or carrier allows you to be hands-free while your cat gets an amazing view.
 Because you’re carrying your cat, she’s up higher off the ground and can see more.
 You’ll be able to wear her on your front or your back, and enjoy short walks and hikes together!

 The unique and popular space capsule design of this cat carrier backpack helps your pet feel safe and comfortable.
 You cat will have a broad vision of the outside.
 Your hands will be free during hiking, travel, cycling and walking.
 And you can wear it on the front or the back!

 Outdoor cat enclosures

 Cat patios, or “patios”, are sort of like chicken coops for you cat.
 They are spacious, comfortable, and perfect for your cat to relax in the fresh air and sunshine while observing birds and passersby.
 If your cat wants to go outside and you aren’t able to supervise him closely the whole time, a catio is a great option.

 This outdoor cat enclosure playpen can be utilized for play with single or multiple cats, plenty of space for felines to relax in outdoor weather.
 The catio includes 6 large platforms.
 There is enough room in the enclosure for a variety of outdoor activities such as climbing, jumping, or lounging.

 A fold-up pet playpen is a great, affordable option for setting up a safe space for your cat to experience the outdoors.
 She can hang out with you in the yard, on the deck, or even while camping without the commitment of adding a permanent structure to your home.

-No matter what, be sure that you cat is wearing a safe collar with identifying information any time he is out of the house.
+No matter what, if your cat wants to go outside, be sure that you cat is wearing a safe collar with identifying information any time he is out of the house.
+And consider getting him microchipped, just in case.
 Taking your cat outside can lead to improved behaviors and an increase in quality of life for your cat.
 Doing so safely is easy and fun with the right tools and strategies!